Samoa: Transport

 Samoa's transportation infrastructure effectively connects its two main islands, Upolu and Savai'i, and facilitates travel to and from neighbouring regions.

 Air travel

 Faleolo International Airport, located about 25 miles (40 kilometres) west of the capital Apia on Upolu Island, serves as Samoa's primary gateway for international flights.
 The airport is managed by the Airports Authority and handles flights from various international carriers.

 Inter-island ferries

-The Samoa Shipping Corporation, established in 1974, operates regular ferry services between Upolu and Savai'i islands.
+The Samoa Shipping Corporation, established in 1974, operates regular ferry services between the islands of Upolu and Savai'i.
 The main ferry route connects Mulifanua Wharf on Upolu with Salelologa Wharf on Savai'i, with a crossing time of approximately 60 to 90 minutes.
 Ferries operate daily, providing both passenger and vehicle transport services.
 The corporation also offers services to neighbouring territories, including American Samoa and Tokelau.

 Public transportation

 Public transportation within Samoa primarily consists of buses and taxis.
 Buses are a popular mode of travel, with terminals located in Apia behind the Fugalei Food Market and in Savalalo next to the Fish Market.
 On Savai'i, bus terminals are situated at the market and main wharf in Salelologa.
 Fares are generally affordable, with the most one should expect to pay being SAT$12 per person.
 Taxis are readily available and can be hired for both short trips and day-long excursions.
 Renting a scooter is another option, offering flexibility to explore at one's own pace; however, wearing helmets is mandatory.